savaki/nats-proxy/README.md

     http://localhost/a/b/c

-the resuling subject would be
+the resulting subject would be

     api.a.b.c